MARN-5895/Website/assignments/01/README.md

 ## Step 1: Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) in user space.

 Miniconda is a mini version of Anaconda that includes just conda and its dependencies.
 We will download an installation script and run it on Storrs HPC.
-First, log into Storrs HPC
+First, log into Storrs HPC:

     ssh NetID@login.storrs.hpc.uconn.edu

-where NetID is you UConn username.
+where NetID is your UConn username.
 Now you landed in you home directory on an Storrs HPC access node.
 To check that, you can type the command `pwd` (print current directory), which should return:

     /home/NetID

 We now will download the miniconda installation script, available from the company that developed and distributes the Anaconda package.
 The scripts is available online at an URL.
-To download a file directly from an URL, we use the comman `wget` (Web get):
+To download a file directly from an URL, we use the command `wget` (Web get):

     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh